 What significant findings have you established in your field?

-Cafer Ikbal Gulsever: Endoscopic removal of colloid cysts is a safe and effective alternative to microsurgical techniques, offering shorter operation times, lower morbidity, and faster patient recovery.
+Duran Sahin : Endoscopic removal of colloid cysts is a safe and effective alternative to microsurgical techniques, offering shorter operation times, lower morbidity, and faster patient recovery.

 What research gap are you addressing with your protocol?